 Unlike neighboring Croatia, BiH is not flooded with mass tourism.
 Still, many people have distorted images, or no image at all, about this country, which was the venue of unbelievable violence and violations of human rights.

-Who decides to travel to BiH in order to cope with the history of this country, proves that he is not interested in superficial sightseeing but rather strives to really understand the core of this country because a journey through BiH will touch your heart and soul.
+Who decides to travel to BiH in order to learn about the history of this country, proves that (s)he is not interested in feel-good tourism but rather strives to really understand the core of this country because a journey through BiH will touch you and shake you.

 No place to look back

-While past actions have thrown the country back many decades in the terms of economy, infrastructure and social services, there is only little space to look back.
+Even though war has thrown the country back many decades in terms of economy, infrastructure and social services, people try to remain hopeful.
 The well-educated youth is looking forward to a brighter future and tries to find a middle way between tradition and modernity.

-The locals are caught between the memories of rough violence and the wish for peace as the biggest ideal worth to fight for.
+The locals are torn between memories of violence and the wish for peace.

-Don’t forget, but always forgive is one of the most famous sayings on monuments in the area around the old bridge of Mostar.
-This sentence will stay in your head for life after a visit to BiH.
+Don’t forget, but always forgive is a quote inscribed on monuments around the old bridge of Mostar.
+This reminder will stay on your mind for a long time after a visit to BiH.